ArushC/broadcast/README.md

 3. Compile and run.
 Programs can be run individually.

-Note that the most recent versions of the schemes are in the folder "schemesRevised".
-The folders "schemes" and "runtimes" contain older versions with implementations errors.
+IMPORTANT NOTE: the most recent schemes and runtimes are in the folders "schemesRevised" and "runtimesRevised", respectively.
+The folders "schemes" and "runtimes" contain older versions of these files (which contain implementation errors).